 Those principles are implemented at his own home, where his two daughters as well as his son have to do chores.
-Like a secured man that he is, Quintus is not bothered by the fact that his wife, who is also a teacher, brought home bigger paycheck as she became civil servant earlier than he was.
+Quintus is not bothered by the fact that his wife, who is also a teacher, brings home bigger paycheck as she became a civil servant earlier than he did.

 “My eldest daughter asked me ‘why is Mom’s salary higher than yours?’
 I told her that we are actually paid the same, but I gave mine to her Mom,” he said, laughing.

 After teaching junior high school for 17 years, he was transferred to SDI Hawir in 2013.
 He found the community in Ndari Hamlet more laid back compared to that in Pateng.